English Monarchs

 Benjamin Disraeli.

-In the 1870's, Victoria's then Prime Minister, William Ewart Gladstone, tried to coax the obstinate Queen out of her premature retirement, it was not an east task, their relationship, never good, went down hill rapidly.
-Benjamin Disraeli, the other great Prime Minister of the age, developed a more effective method of handling her by flattering her vanity and avoided clashing with her views head on, he was consequently much preferred and she began again to attend state functions and opened the Albert Memorial in 1876.
+In the 1870s, Victoria's then Prime Minister, William Ewart Gladstone, tried to coax the obstinate Queen out of her premature retirement, it was not an easy task, their relationship, never good, went downhill rapidly.
+Benjamin Disraeli, the other great Prime Minister of the age, developed a more effective method of handling her by flattering her vanity and avoided clashing with her views head-on, he was consequently much preferred and she began again to attend state functions and opened the Albert Memorial in 1876.

 Disraeli also secured the title of Empress of India for the Queen, which was bestowed on her in 1876.
 Her friendship with him was so strong that during his last illness the Queen offered to visit him.
 Disraeli reacted with his usual good humour when he responded by saying it would be better if she didn't, as she would only ask him to "carry a message to Albert".
 The great statesman died in 1881.